-While all vitamins and minerals are essential for ideal mental health, here are a few that stand out for anxiety.
+While all vitamins and minerals are essential for ideal mental health, here are a few that are particularly critical if you have anxiety.

 B Complex Vitamins

-B complex is a group of 8 essential vitamins and they all play a significant role in your mental health and ability to deal with stress.
+B complex is a group of 8 essential vitamins which all play a significant role in mental health and the ability to deal with stress.

-Many people experience significantly fewer anxiety symptoms when taking B complex supplements.
-(51)
+Many people experience significantly fewer anxiety symptoms when taking a B complex supplement.

-If left untreated, it can lead to permanent brain damage.
-(59)
+If left untreated, it can lead to permanent nerve damage.

 Vitamin C is the most popular vitamin supplement of all and is usually taken for preventing colds and reducing allergy symptoms.

-Magnesium is an essential mineral that’s been called “nature’s Valium” or the “original chill pill” because of its ability to make you feel more relaxed.
+Magnesium is an essential mineral that’s been called “nature’s Valium” because of its ability to make you feel more relaxed.

 It also helps anxiety symptoms by stabilizing blood sugar levels and reducing chronic brain inflammation.

-There are many magnesium supplements to pick from, but most barely enter the brain, where the magnesium is needed for anxiety.
+There are many magnesium supplements to pick from, but most barely enter the brain, where the magnesium is needed to impact anxiety.